 An average Net Promoter Score may differ for various industries.
-What is acclaimed as a good Net Promoter Score can be considered as a bad Net Promoter Score for another industry.
-So, while dismissing your NPS as a good/bad score make sure you have compared it to other competitors within your industry.
+What is acclaimed as a good Net Promoter Score for one industry can be considered a bad Net Promoter Score for another industry.
+When you are trying to decide whether your NPS® is a good or a bad score, compare it to your competitors within your industry.

-There are a lot of industries using the Net Promoter Score currently and thus what can be considered as an “ideal” score wildly depends on the industry type and products or services provided by your company.
-For example, (refer to the image above) Net Promoter Score for Health Insurance companies range from -2-35, with an average of around 10 whereas Net Promoter Score for Hotels, on the other hand, range from -20 to 62 approx, with a rough average of 30-32.
+There are a lot of industries currently using the Net Promoter Score.
+What can be considered as an “ideal” NPS score depends on the industry type, and the products or services provided by your company.
+For example, (refer to the image above) the Net Promoter Score for health insurance companies ranges from -2 to 35, with an average of around 10.
+On the other hand, the Net Promoter Score for hotels, ranges from approximately -20 to 62, with a rough average between 30-32.

-Such diverse are the average Net Promoter Score for the different industry so the personal qualifying scores for good or bad NPS would have to be set by the different industries themselves based on their industry type and the ongoing industry trend.
+The average Net Promoter Score for different industries can be diverse.
+Thus, qualifying NPS scores for individual organizations as good or bad would depend on the different industries themselves based on the ongoing industry trend.

-So, while an NPS as close as 100 is considered best but you may only concentrate on making your NPS to be the highest in your industry.
-Also, one of the best way to judge your NPS will be that you compete with your previous score and try to improve it more than the last time.
+So, even though an NPS as close as 100 is considered best, you may want to only concentrate on making your NPS the highest in your industry.
+Also, one of the best ways to judge your NPS is on the basis of your previous score.
+You must try to improve your Net Promoter Score as compared to your previous one.
 This continuous competition with your own self to improve your score will ensure that you’re on the right track in terms of providing outstanding services to your customers.

 Understanding the scale of a Net Promoter Score is pretty straightforward once you understand the three main concepts it conveys.

-Customers who give you scores between 0 to 6 are known as “detractors.”
-They are unhappy customers who can damage your brand and impede growth through negative online and word of mouth reviews.
-They were not entirely satisfied with their experience and would probably tarnish your brand’s reputation with negative word-of-mouth.
-They will criticize your brand and demean your brand’s reputation.
-It would be highly unlikely that they would even return as customers again.
+Customers who give you scores between zero to six are known as “detractors.”
+They are unhappy customers who can damage your brand and impede growth through negative online and word-of-mouth reviews.
+These could be customers who were not entirely satisfied with their experience and could probably tarnish your brand’s reputation with negative word-of-mouth.
+They are more likely to criticize your brand and tarnish your brand’s reputation.
+Left unaddressed, it would be highly unlikely that they would even return as customers again.

-Customers who give you a 7 or 8 score in the Net Promoter Survey out of 10 are known as “passives” and are satisfied but unenthusiastic customers who are likely to look at alternative accommodations.
+Customers who give you a seven or eight score out of ten, in the Net Promoter Survey are known as “passives” and are satisfied but unenthusiastic customers.
+These customers are likely to look at alternative choices.
 They may have had a moderate experience with your brand but they are ‘passively satisfied.’
 They may bring referrals, but may quickly switch to a competitor if needed.

-Customers who give you a score of 9 or 10 out of 10 are known as “promoters” as they are loyal enthusiasts who will be repeat guests and will refer others, fuelling growth.
+Customers who give you a score of nine or ten out of ten are known as “promoters”.
+They are loyal enthusiasts who will be repeat customers and will refer others, fuelling growth.
 They are your most loyal customers and would look forward to repeating business with you.
 They are far more likely than others to remain customers and to increase their purchases over time.
-Also, they account for more than 80 percent of referrals in most businesses.
+Promoters also account for more than 80 percent of referrals in most businesses.

 The dashboard in Zonka’s feedback management system will automatically calculate your NPS score from the collective scores that you receive from your customers.
 But is this score trustworthy?
-Can you lay your future follow-up procedure and strategies on them?
+Can you lay out your future follow-up procedures and strategies based on it?
 Obviously not!
-It’s a no-brainer to segment customers based on their NPS ratings (Promoters, Passives, Detractors.)
-But the true results can only be uncovered from additional segmentation by metrics that are important to your business.
+It’s a no-brainer to segment customers based on their NPS ratings (promoters, passives, detractors.)
+But the true results can only be uncovered from additional customer segmentation by metrics that are important to your business.
 For example, if you have formulated pricing plans for your product/services, segment your users based on those plans.
-You will surely notice discrepancies in the overall NPS score and sentiment between the other distinct customer types.
+You will notice discrepancies in the overall NPS score and sentiment, based on the distinct customer segments.
 This valuable insight will thus help you to strategize further.

-However, different industries can set their own custom customer segments the bottom line is grouping the homogeneous customer segment together so that similar kind of follow up plans can be formulated for one customer segment.
+Different industries can set their own custom customer segments.
+However, the bottom line is that you should group homogeneous customers together in one segment so that similar follow-up plans can be formulated for customers within one customer segment.

-Similarly, an on-premise business like a restaurant may segment their customers by asking a simple question in the survey, “How often do you dine at our restaurant?”
+An on-premises business like a restaurant may segment their customers by asking a simple question in the survey, “How often do you dine at our restaurant?”

-In this case, a person that has selected the option “This is my first time” can be a non-customer for the restaurant and the person that has selected the option “Once in several months” can be a prospective customer whereas people who have selected “I’m a regular” and “Once in several weeks” can be considered as real customers of the restaurant.
+In this case, a person who selects the option “This is my first time” could be a non-customer for the restaurant and the person that selects the option “Once in several months” could be a prospective customer whereas people who select “I’m a regular” and “Once in several weeks” could be considered as regular customers of the restaurant.
 This simple question now allows the restaurant to filter and segment their customers.
-You can now send NPS surveys separately to these groups and then follow up can be strategized accordingly.
+You can now send NPS surveys separately to these groups and then strategize follow-ups accordingly.

 A SaaS-based company can segment various people taking their surveys by capturing relevant customer information, such as the type of customer.
 For example –

-Non-customer: A non-customer for a SaaS company can be a person who has enquired about their product and filled his contact details in the website contact form long time back but hasn’t taken action since then.
+Non-customer: A non-customer for a SaaS company can be a person who has enquired about their product and filled his contact details in the website contact form but hasn’t taken action since then.

-Prospective customer: The one who has recently registered for a free trial/demo with the company can be considered as a prospect for them.
+Prospective customer: Someone who has recently registered for a free trial/demo with the company can be considered as a prospect for them.